Free Self Guided St. Louis #3 Cemetery Tour with map

 Once you cross through the front gate look to your left.
 With no relation to the Tujanue in the French Quarter (the second oldest restaurant in the city).
 Check out the names and dates and you can see that there is no limit to how many burials can happen in one of these tombs.
 You can also look at the front of the tomb, look at the keyhole, you’ll notice most of these tombs have a little bolt.

 Walk to your right.
 You can see the tomb of James Gallier, SR. on your left.
 Gallier was one of New Orleans most well known and prominent architects.
 This moment was placed here by his son.
 As you can see from the inscription James died tragically with his wife in a shipwreck in 1866.
 You can also see that he was born in Ireland, but what it doesn’t say is that his name originally was Gallagher.
 He changed it to the more French sounding Gallier possibly to appeal to the large French creole population in New Orleans.
-Unfortunately not all of his buildings have survived, some of the more notable buildings include Gallier Hall (1845) and his home in the French Quarter which is open for tours.
+Unfortunately not all of his buildings have survived to modern times.
+His son James Jr. followed in his foot steps, he is the one the added this monument to his father.
+Some of the son’s more notable buildings include Gallier Hall (1845) and his home in the French Quarter which is open for tours.

 Check out the symbols on the top of this tomb.
 It used to feature a bust of Dante but this was destroyed in Hurricane Katrina.
 Society tombs like this were very common in the 19th century and the Masons had (and still have) a large membership in New Orleans